-The rose chafer (Macrodactylus subspinosus) is commonly found in many areas of Minnesota, particularly areas with sandy soil.
+- The rose chafer is found throughout Minnesota, particularly in areas with sandy soil.

 - Adult rose chafers feed primarily on flower blossoms, especially roses and peonies, causing large, irregular holes.